 Architectural details and materials from the Depot could be adapted, altered and re-interpreted to suit the bridge structure.
-The Depot would have the stronger visual 'character', supported by the comparable, and complimentary bridge.
+The Depot would have the stronger visual 'character', supported by the comparable, and complimensupported by the comparable, and complimentary bridge.
 To achieve this goal, the bridge and depot would need to be considered together, as two parts of a larger composition.